 *Looking for more books your 7 year old will love?
 Don’t miss the best books for 6 year olds here >>

 Advanced Readers 7 and 8 Year Olds

-Finally, if you’re got an advanced reader on your hands, these chapter books will be winners.
+Finally, if you’re got an advanced reader on your hands, these chapter books for 7 year olds will be winners.

 Mrs. Frisby and the Rats of NIMH (Ages 8-12)

 Mrs. Frisby, a widowed mouse with four kids has to get her family out of the house…or they face almost certain death.
 But her son is sick and can’t be moved.